Solving the Poisson equation using coupled Markov chains: Unbiased MCMC with couplings

 \subsection{Unbiased estimators of expectations and signed measures}

 \citet{glynn2014exact} show how coupled Markov chains can be employed to construct unbiased estimators of stationary expectations.
-These estimators were considered in the Monte Carlo setting by \citet{agapiou2018unbiased}.
-We recall here the variations presented in \citet{joa2020} and follow-up works, that rely on a coupled Markov kernel $\bar{P}$ that induces meetings of the two chains.
-This removes the need to specify a truncation variable as in \citet{glynn2014exact} and \citet{agapiou2018unbiased}.
+We recall here the variations presented in \citet{joa2020,VanettiDoucet2020}, that rely on a coupled Markov kernel $\bar{P}$ that induces meetings of the two chains.
+This removes the need to specify a truncation variable as in \citet{glynn2014exact,agapiou2018unbiased}.

 Specifically, we construct the chains with a time lag $L\in\mathbb{N}$, which is a tuning parameter.
 The construction is as in Algorithm \ref{alg:coupledchains}.
 We also introduce a ``starting time'' $k\in\mathbb{N}$, a ``prospective end time'' $\ell$, with $k\leq \ell$, which are tuning parameters.
-Under assumptions provided in Section~\ref{subsec:Unbiased-approx-pi-test} \citep[see also][]{joa2020,middleton2020unbiased}, the following random variable is an unbiased estimator of $\pi(\test)$:
+Under assumptions provided in Section~\ref{subsec:Unbiased-approx-pi-test}, the following random variable is an unbiased estimator of $\pi(\test)$:

-Consider a range of integers $k,\ldots,\ell$ for $k\leq \ell$ and associated estimators $H_{k}^{(L)},\ldots,H_{\ell}^{(L)}$ obtained from the same trajectories $(X_{t},Y_{t})_{t\geq0}$.
-All of these estimators $(H_{t}^{(L)})_{t=k}^{\ell}$ are unbiased, so their average is unbiased and reads
+Consider a range of integers $k,\ldots,\ell$ for $k\leq \ell$ and associated estimators $H_{k},\ldots,H_{\ell}$ obtained from the same trajectories $(X_{t},Y_{t})_{t\geq0}$.
+All of these estimators $(H_{t})_{t=k}^{\ell}$ are unbiased, so their average is unbiased and reads

 We can find a simpler representation for the double sum in the above equation.
 Denote by $v_t$ the number of times that the term $\Delta_t = \test(X_t) - \test(Y_{t-L})$ appears in the double sum.
 Then $v_t$ is the number of terms of the form $s+jL$ equal to $t$ as $s$ moves in $\{k,\ldots,\ell\}$ and $j\geq 1$.
 We can focus on $t$ in $\{k+L,\ldots,\tau - 1\}$ since $v_t=0$ for $t$ outside of that range.
 Note that, for a given $s$, there can be at most one value of $j$ such that $s + jL = t$.
 So